Authors threaten to boycott 2024 book festival over sponsor’s fossil fuel links

 They added that the firm was seeking to “hide behind esteemed cultural institutions, like the Edinburgh Book Festival, as sanction for its continued operations”.

-Nick Barley, director of the Edinburgh International Book Festival, said the festival would consider the authors’ concerns “carefully” and keep an open mind about how to proceed.
+Nick Barley, director of the Edinburgh International Book Festival, said the festival would consider the authors’s concerns “carefully” and keep an open mind about how to proceed.

-The letter comes in the wake of climate activist Greta Thunberg pulling out of an appearance at this year’s event, after accusing Baillie Gifford of “greenwashing”.
+The letter comes in the wake of climate activist Greta Thunberg pulling out of an appearance at this year’s event, after accusing Baillie Gifford of “greenwashing” – when an organisation spends more time and money marketing itself as environmentally friendly than on actually minimising its environmental impact, according to Business News Daily.

-The investment management firm rejected Ms Thunberg’s claims that it invests “heavily” in fossil fuels, saying just 2% of its clients’ money was invested in the sector.
+The investment management firm rejected Thunberg’s claims that it invests “heavily” in fossil fuels, saying just two per cent of its clients’ money was invested in the sector.

-However in their open letter to festival organisers, the authors and event chairs said Baillie Gifford “has up to £5 billion invested in fossil fuel corporations”.
+However, in their open letter to festival organisers, the authors and event chairs said Baillie Gifford “has up to £5bn invested in fossil fuel corporations”.

 They stated: “These corporations fuel the climate crisis.
 They’re making huge profits from global disaster, and hide behind esteemed cultural institutions, like the Edinburgh Book Festival, as sanction for its continued operations.”